csnover/wiki.rs/README.md

-wiki.rs starts up in under one second (when `index.txt` is on an SSD), loads and renders base articles in hundreds of milliseconds[^1], and can search across all article titles in a database with tens of millions of records in a few dozen ms.
+wiki.rs starts up in under one second (when `index.txt` is on an SSD), loads and renders base articles in hundreds of milliseconds[^1], and can search across all article titles in a database with tens of millions of records in about a second.

 [^1]: Full page renders with templates and scripts can take more time than this.
       This is partly because not much effort has been spent yet on profiling and